salignatmoandal/taskManagerExpress/README.md

 - Install necessary dependencies like Express.js for creating the server and handling HTTP requests.

 # Create the server
--Set up an Express server to handle HTTP requests.
+- Set up an Express server to handle HTTP requests.
+- Listen on a specific port (e.g., 3000).